 *Rotax has been going through some major changes in 2017 & 2018.
 The EVO package is much improved, the cylinder manufacturing process has been improved (to keep engines more equal) and the prices have been lowered.
 However, it appears to have been to little to late, as the Rotax series is no longer doing very well in the US.
 An alternative to consider is the ROK Cup USA series or SKUSA's version of TaG (X30).

 - Shifter: If you're looking for speed, this is the class!
 However, this is not a class for beginners.
 Even if you have car racing experience and/or motorcycle racing experience, we highly recommend you start in one of the above single speed classes before moving up to the Shifter class.
 These karts hit 80 mph on Sprint tracks, and over 115 mph on Road tracks.
 They are a handful to drive on a Sprint track (at Pat's Acres in the S4 class we shift about 45 times in a 37 second lap).
 Downshifting 3 gears in less than a second in braking zones, holding on with 1 hand in a 3 G corner is not for new karters trying to learn the basics of kart handling and setup.
 Engine cost is around 4k to 5 k for a complete package (new), but they are reliable, parts on the Honda engines are relatively inexpensive, and Honda rebuilds are cheap compared to most kart engines.
 They put out roughly 36 to 45 hp (depending on the dyno and stock vs mod class).
-The next step up from Stock Moto, is the ROK Shifter or the KZ class (formerly ICC) using engines similar to this.
+The next step up from Stock Moto, is the ROK Shifter or the KZ class (formerly ICC).
 There is not a huge speed difference between stock moto & KZ, but the KZ's do have an advantage at fast tracks.

 We rate this class extremely high on the fun factor (once you get the hang of it), and relatively high on the expense factor.